Anas-Rajah/Assingment_ML_Anas/README.md

-# Hotel Sentiment Analysis using Machine Learning
+# Sentiment analysis on hotel reviews using machine learning techniques

 This project explores hotel reviews to automatically determine if a review expresses a positive or negative sentiment.
 Leveraging machine learning and natural language processing (NLP), we aim to extract valuable insights from textual data and gain a deeper understanding of customer experiences.